• 1 403 678 4164

 Guest Service

-Our modern 6,000 sq foot training facility has 2 classrooms, a full-service backcountry kitchen, and a guide’s lounge for your comfort and convenience.
-We maintain an inventory of quality technical mountain gear for you to use on our programs.
-Our rigorous gear inspection and replacement program mean you will have high quality and modern equipment for your trips or courses with us.
+Our modern 4,000-square-foot training facility features two classrooms, a fully equipped backcountry kitchen, and a comfortable guides’ lounge for your convenience.
+We also maintain an extensive inventory of high-quality technical mountain equipment available for use on our programs.
+Through a rigorous inspection, maintenance, and replacement program, we ensure that our guests have access to modern, reliable gear on every course and adventure.

 Our Guides